Tomislav-Mi/exploring-react-packages/README.md

 "React Router" and the react-router-dom package, React will do this for us.  <br><br>
 Here's a [video](https://youtu.be/wn6ClcnDLh0) of me talking about the basics of React Router.
+- `Link` component from react-router-dom.
+The `Link` component allows us to add links that, when clicked, prevent React to make a new HTML request.
+With `<Link to='/welcome'>Click this link!</Link>`, we will stay on the initial HTML.

 [^1]: State is data that changes and effects the UI.